-Much lower.
-Only 4% of people with vulvas report penetration as the most reliable path to orgasm, and since we’re often taught that penetration should be the focus of sexual activity, we may wonder if this very normal phenomenon means there’s something terribly wrong with us.
+Only four percent of people with vulvas report penetration as the most reliable path to reach orgasm.
+Since we’re often taught that penetration should be the focus of sexual activity, we may wonder if this very normal phenomenon means there’s something terribly wrong with us.

-Most people with vulvas need clitoral stimulation in order to climax (whether via oral sex, a vibrator, or manual stimulation provided by our partners or ourselves).
+Most people with vulvas need clitoral stimulation to climax (whether via oral sex, a vibrator, or manual stimulation provided by our partners or ourselves).
 It’s just a fact.

-Additionally, fewer than 10% of people with vulvas report experiencing orgasm with a new partner.
-More than 50% report having faked orgasms, and in studies conducted on heterosexual cis couples, 95% of men report orgasming consistently during partner sex, while only 65% of women do.
+Additionally, fewer than 10 percent of people with vulvas report experiencing orgasm with a new partner.
+More than 50 percent report having faked orgasms, and in studies conducted on heterosexual cis couples, 95 percent of men report orgasming consistently during partner sex, while only 65 percent of women do.

 So what’s to be done about all this?
-To get some answers, we spoke to Kiana Reeves – somatic sex educator, pelvic health advocate, doula, and Foria’s Chief Brand Educator.
+To get some answers, we spoke to Kiana Reeves – somatic sex educator, pelvic health advocate, doula, and Foria’s Chief Content Officer.

 Foria: What are some of the physiological reasons for the pleasure gap, as we understand it?
 How can we compensate for them?